ClemsonSoCUnix/django-sshkey/README.md

 # django-sshkey

-django-sshkey allows you to associate SSH public keys to Django user accounts.
+django-sshkey allows you to associate multiple SSH public keys with Django user accounts.
 It provides views to list, add, edit, and delete keys, each of which is intended for end-user consumption.
 It also provides a lookup view and corresponding lookup commands that are suitable for use with the `AuthorizedKeysCommand` feature in [OpenSSH][1] 6.2 and above.

 ## The Django app